 This recording documents an acoustic exploration of a parking garage.
 This particular parking garage was in the basement of an uninhabited, high-rise, condo building that was under construction.
 The garage was empty of cars but offered debris and glorious echo.

 Aside from the crime of trespassing, the exploration was innocent.
 However, the results sound far more sinister and evoke a summary execution in some wartime, concrete place.
 Dank with soggy pornographic magazines, it could be a place that reeks of gunpowder, rotted sperm, and murder.

 10'23; Sunday night, January 13, 1985, broadcast on CHRW-FM, University of Western Ontario, London; Gas station demolition, April 12, 1984, Windsor, Ontario; Performers: Philip Grant, Frank Koustrup, Kevin Curtis-Norcross

 You are listening to Radio P.A.I.N.
 The sound that frowned.

 Two students were invited to be guest hosts of a show called "Turbulence" during the absence of the regular host.
 The regular host, one of their teachers, needed stand-ins.
 These students invited a third student.
 And thus, the Invisible PAIN Field Generator was born, took the title "Turbulence" absolutely literally, and strove to emulate the sound of a radio station being demolished.
 The only regret was that this wasn't a commercial radio station, one that really deserved such treatment.

-The broadcast lasted 2 hours and is un-listenable; Radio Destructo is a collage of the more interesting excerpts.
+The broadcast lasted 2 hours and the recording of it is unlistenable; Radio Destructo is a collage of the most interesting bits.